ClaudioLutz/Japanese_Learning_Website/Documentation/Enhanced-Lesson-Creation-Scripts/README.md

 This documentation folder contains a comprehensive analysis and enhancement plan for the Japanese Learning Website's lesson creation script functionality.
 The analysis was conducted to transform the current manual, script-based approach into an intelligent, efficient, and scalable content generation system.

+**🎉 UPDATE: Major enhancements have been successfully implemented!
+This documentation now reflects both the original analysis and the current state of the enhanced system.**

 ## 📁 Documentation Structure

 ### [00-Overview.md](./00-Overview.md)